shan8851/crypto-coffee-contract/README.md

 ## Testing the Blend (coming soon)

 The `/test` directory contains all the necessary tests ensuring the contract functions as smoothly as a finely brewed espresso.
-Run the tests to ensure the solidity of the contract before deploying to the mainnet.

 ## Getting Involved